 Simien Mountains Trek

-Enjoy a cultural and nature excursion in Kossoye, then drive to Gondar in time for lunch.
+Enjoy a cultural and nature excursion in a rural Amhara community, then return to Gondar in time for lunch.
 In the afternoon visit the Debre Birhan Silassie Church.

 Debre Berhan Selassie Church Tour

 Day 6 Gondar/Bahir Dar (1B)

 Continue exploring Gondar in the morning, then head to Bahir Dar.